varaprasadz-boop/klipit_hrms_3.0/replit.md

-# HRMSWorld - HR Management System
+# Klipit by Bova - HR Management System

 ## Overview

-HRMSWorld is a multi-tenant HR management system offering comprehensive functionalities such as attendance, leave, expense, payroll, employee lifecycle, and workflow approvals.
+Klipit by Bova is a multi-tenant HR management system offering comprehensive functionalities such as attendance, leave, expense, payroll, employee lifecycle, and workflow approvals.
 Built with a full-stack TypeScript architecture, it features a three-tier user hierarchy (Super Admin, Company Admin, Employee) with role-based access control and supports white-label customization.
 The project aims to provide a robust, scalable solution for HR operations, enhancing efficiency and streamlining HR processes for businesses of varying sizes.

 ## User Preferences